What is ATS?

 - Specific hiring strategies, such as mass hiring, internal progression, and virtual recruiting, are difficult if not impossible.

 Applicant tracking systems, especially when integrated within end-to-end recruitment solutions, provide a modern, secure platform for HR to attract, identify, engage, and hire the very best candidates.
-An ATS eliminates time-consuming manual processes so recruitment efforts can synchronize perfectly with the forecasted growth of the company.
+An ATS eliminates time-consuming manual processes so recruitment efforts can synchronise perfectly with the forecasted growth of the company.

 SAP Insights Newsletter